Hcampbell5/WP_PlacementDiary/README.md

 [x] Build database using sql
 [x] Swap data over from in memory array to database

-[ ] Fix the date formatting
+[x] Fix the date formatting

-[ ] Find solution for having multiple competencies listed on an entry [ ] Change the competencies to accept arrays
+[x] Find solution for having multiple competencies listed on an entry [x] Change the competencies to accept arrays
 [ ] When editing competencies multiple will be highlighted at once
     [ ] Alternatively add in .js code to make it add to an array once selected and show it next to the drop down box (essentially youhave to use the drop down 3 times and it adds them one by one)

-[ ] Add more users
+[x] Add more users
-[ ] Option to delete logs
+[x] Option to delete logs
 [ ] Add table for user data (useful when sharing logs) [ ] Custom HTML element 'tags' for competencies
     little x to take out

 [ ] Work on having more weeks shown via template
 [ ] Split the data into weeks and have a backwards and forwards button [ ] Add in export options like PDF to manager
+    [ ] Fix logShare to use a href /entries/usrID/all
 [ ] Maybe add in an email option
 [ ] Finalise css for good styling